The sound of ceramic plates smashing against the hard, cold floor should have been satisfying, but it was not.

 The jagged shards littered about the kitchen floor gave her no answer.

 A string of Russian curse words thrummed in the otherwise silent apartment as Ksenia finally knelt to pick up the shards, one by one by one.
-Anatoly had left many minutes ago in the thorny wake of their fight, claiming that he would be back tomorrow morning, which probably meant that he was going to be sleeping on one of the several couches in the Academy library, though at this point his younger twin could give less shits if he'd spend the night instead in some wild shrub along the banks of the Chicago River.
+Anatoly had left many minutes ago in the thorny wake of their fight, claiming that he would be back tomorrow morning, which probably meant that he was going to be sleeping on one of the several couches in the Academy library, though at this point his older twin could give less shits if he'd spend the night instead in some wild shrub along the banks of the Chicago River.

 The sound of a key turning in the front door punctuated her muttered swearing, and reignited twicefold her morosity at her stupid brother, their stupid housemate, this stupid dinner that she'd made like the stupid idiot that she was.